Command Button

 }

-In the same way, to hide a control, call it by passing the SW_HIDE constant as argument.
+In the same way, to hide a button or any control, call its ShowWindow() member function and pass the SW_HIDE constant as argument.

 For the user to be able to use a control such as clicking a button, the control must allow it.
-This characteristic of Windows objects is controlled by the CWnd::EnableWindow() method.
+This characteristic of Windows objects is controlled by the CWnd::EnableWindow() member function.
 Its syntax is:

 BOOL EnableWindow(BOOL bEnable = TRUE);

-This method is used to enable or disable a control.
+This member function is used to enable or disable a control.
 The default value of the argument bEnable is set to TRUE, which would display a control.
 To disable a control, set the argument to FALSE.
 Here is an example:

 void CDialog5Dlg::OnLetItBe()